VezertVezert

 Back to Resources

 Website structure planning is one of those topics that sounds straightforward until you actually sit down and try to do it properly.
 I've watched businesses spend months on visual design, agonise over colour palettes and hero images, then throw their sitemap together in an afternoon.
 The result?
 Pages buried three or four clicks deep.
 Duplicate content cannibalising their own rankings.
-Navigation that makes perfect sense to internal teams but leaves customers completely lost.
+Navigation that makes complete sense to internal teams but leaves customers entirely lost.

 From an SEO perspective, site architecture directly determines how search engines discover and prioritise your content.
 Google's crawlers follow links from page to page.
 If a page sits four or five levels deep with no internal links pointing to it, crawlers might never find it — or might assign it minimal authority even if they do.
 Pages higher in the hierarchy tend to accumulate more link equity and rank for more competitive terms.
+As Google's developer documentation on site structure confirms, a logical hierarchy makes crawling and indexing significantly more efficient.

 The bottom line: structure isn't a technical detail you delegate to a developer at the last minute.
 It's a strategic decision that touches SEO, UX, content strategy, and your long-term ability to scale.
 If you're investing in a corporate website, the structure conversation should happen before anyone opens a design tool.
+Understanding the full website development timeline helps teams allocate adequate time for structural planning rather than rushing through it.

 Card sorting is one of the most effective ways to discover how real users expect content to be grouped

 Information architecture (IA) is the discipline of organising, labelling, and structuring content so that people can find what they need and complete tasks efficiently.
 It's broader than just navigation menus — IA encompasses everything from how you categorise services to how you name individual pages and where you place calls to action.
+Effective website structure planning always begins with solid IA foundations.

 Good IA answers three questions for every visitor: